lactua/dotfiles/README.md

 After installing, do not delete the dotfile and do not move it

+## Update
+Once the dotfiles is installed you can update it easly by `git pull` the repo and run the `install.py` script

 ## Configuration
 I made the qtile configuration in a way that almost everything is easly tweakable without any python or qtile knowledge.
 Just edit the variables at the start of the config in the **variables** category.